John Stoke (doctor): In Zimbabwe

-The New Zealand years
+In New Zealand

 In 1976, the family migrated to New Zealand, leaving behind the two eldest boys to complete their university studies – Mike in Cape Town and Alan in Salisbury.
 They settled in Paraparaumu.
 Stoke initially was Senior Medical Officer with the Ministry of Transport, and then joined the Ministry of Health, with responsibility for Occupational Health.

-In 1981 Stoke undertook a World Health Organization (WHO)) fellowship, studying the effect of political and socioeconomic systems on occupational health.
+In 1981, Stoke undertook a World Health Organization (WHO) fellowship, studying the effect of political and socioeconomic systems on occupational health.
 The four-month fellowship included visits to Canada, USA, Ireland, United Kingdom, the USSR and Sweden.

-In 1986 Stoke was appointed Director of Public Health in New Zealand.
+In 1986, Stoke was appointed Director of Public Health in New Zealand.
 During this time he also did some lecturing in community health at the Wellington branch of Otago Medical School, and was active in the Asia/Pacific branch of the WHO.

 In 1987, complications from cataract surgery resulted in Stoke's retirement from the Ministry of Health.
 After some months of convalescence, his vision improved sufficiently for him to work again, and he was appointed co-ordinator of the Occupational Health Task Force of the National Health Institute.
 Stoke retired again in 1989.
 John's work with the World Health Organization continued after his retirement.
 He undertook assignments in the Western Pacific, China, Vietnam and Papua New Guinea.

 Stoke died on 27 July 2000, in Auckland.

-In 2001 ANZSOM (NZ) - The Australia & New Zealand Society of Occupational Medicine inaugurated the John Stoke Medal in his honour, as a way of recognising special contributions to occupational medicine by one of its members.
+In 2001 ANZSOM (NZ) - The Australia & New Zealand Society of Occupational Medicine inaugurated the John Stoke Medal in his honour, as a way of recognising special contributions to occupational medicine by its members.